10yard/dkafe/readme.md

 ![DKAFE frontend](https://github.com/10yard/dkafe/blob/master/artwork/about/frontend.png)

-The default frontend setup brings together all of the excellent Donkey Kong hacks that have been developed by the community along with some new hacks made specifically for use with the frontend.
+You control Jumpman on the familiar girders stage and have him select which game to launch.

-Jumpman can select a game to play from the familiar girders stage by walking up to an arcade machine and paying coins to launch the game.
+The default frontend setup brings together all the excellent Donkey Kong hacks that have been developed by the community along with some new hacks made specifically for this frontend.

-The frontend reward system will encourage you to play them by awarding coins when you play well so you can unlock the next one.
-Hopefully encouring you to play them all and get good at them!
+The frontend reward system will encourage you to play them all by awarding coins when you play well, so you can unlock the next one.
+Hopefully this will encoure you to play them and get good at them!

-Your score targets are made visible during gameplay and you are informed when you have earned a prize - so you can know to expect a payout of coins.
+Your score targets are made visible during gameplay, and you are informed when you have earned a prize - so you can know to expect a payout of coins.
 Coins are awarded for beating target scores for 3rd prize (2500 coins), 2nd prize (1500 coins) and 3rd prize (500 coins).

 Awarded coins will drop from the top of the screen (after returning to the frontend) and Jumpman must do his best to collect them before they disappear off the bottom.